Updated on 10-20-2020

 Continuation of The Chautauqua Chronicles Part 2: Peek 'n Peaking Too Early?

-Riding into the downtown of Ellicottville with Jane Eshbaugh from Holiday Valley and Brian from Ski Bum Podcast, I knew it was going to be my kind of town.
+Riding into the downtown of Ellicottville with Jane Eshbaugh from Holiday Valley and Brian from Ski Bum Podcast, I knew it was going to be my kind of ski town.
 Having covered Ellicottville Brewing Company on a few occasions, I was familiar with what some refer to as the Aspen of the East but ultimately did not know entirely what to expect.
 Although I get the moniker, the village of Ellicottville was distinctly not Aspen.
-It was more like as if Rhinebeck, one of my other favorite NY state towns, had been dropped not far from the base of a ski resort.
+It was more as if Rhinebeck, one of my other favorite NY state towns, had been dropped not far from the base of a ski resort.
 And when I say "not far" I mean less than a mile.
 I'm a sucker for these rustic upstate towns filled with cute local shops and fun restaurants and bars.
-With a downtown that consists of two main streets (the equivalent of a few blocks) Ellicottville fits this bill perfectly and I was excited to see all that it had to offer.
+With a downtown that consists of two main streets (the equivalent of a few blocks) Ellicottville fits this bill perfectly and I was excited to see all that it had to offer for activities both on and off the mountain.

 Après Ski That Begins on the Mountains and Finishes in Ellicottville